aleksaan/statusek/README.md

 If there's an error, 'status' will be 'false,' and 'message' will contain an error description.

-### Checking some status is set
+### Checking if some status is set

 ***
-For specific logic we can to want check some status was set or not

-We call:
+To determine whether a specific status has been set or not, you can make a request to the following endpoint
 <http://hostname:8080/status/checkStatusIsSet>

 with raw json in the body: